 To quote the director of Twitch.tv, who recently spoke out about this topic: “This is about the leaders of the industry setting a good example that we shouldn’t allow or tolerate this, and we should fight against it, and set proper examples.”

-How bad are some of these channels – are you overreacting?
+How bad are some of these channels – are people just overreacting?

 In this article, you will see quotes with racial slurs and homophobic remarks.
 I have blocked out names and icons, replaced with their Discord rank (moderator or expert), as well as identified if someone is a “Regular.”
 A Regular is defined as one of the handful of people in the ‘in-crowd’ who account for 75% of daily messages in the spec channels (on average).
 Anyone labeled as a “user” either just dropped in or has very little participation.

 I’m sharing some examples that focus on channel admins and moderators.
-It might look like I’m targeting these people, but they are the ones that need to stop doing these things, not engaging in it.
+If it looks like I am cherry picking examples from these people, it is because I am (full disclosure).
+Admins, moderators and special rank members need to stop doing these things, not engaging in it.
 Admins and Moderators are setting an example and others follow their lead to fit in.

 Let’s start with some examples from just this week, from an admin in the Demon Hunter Discord – The Fel Hammer.

 Even people who randomly drop in to ask questions aren’t immune: